£10 BONUS OFFER: Earn easy cash by watching videos, playing games, and entering surveys.

 When we had finished Skint Mum asked what I had planned now and I told her we would head home.
 It was raining hard outside and we didn’t have an umbrella but our spirits were high and we didn’t care.

-As we stepped out into the street with the rain beating on our face I told Skint Mum to come with me in the opposite direction.
+As we stepped out into the street with the rain beating on our faces I told Skint Mum to come with me in the opposite direction.

 Strangely she didn’t argue and followed my lead.
 A couple of minutes up the road we were soaked.
 As I turned to her and took her hand I told her I loved her.
 I knew that this was the moment.